Riko-Neko/DemiLensAstroPipe/README.md

 ### Preset Model Parameter Templates

 Besides the model registry, `config.py` also exposes a preset template library through `MODEL_PARAMS_MAP`.
-This is the abstract “preset configuration” layer for model construction.

 Templates are currently provided for: